Have you thought about quitting your job and traveling? Have you been thinking about planning a trip to Europe? This article will help you out.

 “The gladdest moment in human life, me thinks, is a departure into unknown lands.” — Sir Richard Burton

-How can you plan your first trip to Europe in four easy steps?
+How can you quit your job and plan your first trip to Europe in four easy steps?

 Step #1: Decide to leave it all behind.